 It starts at the Buddhist Institute near Sothearos Boulevard.
 Then continues north to the Japanese Bridge where it becomes National Road 6 leading north to Battambang.

 Generations of days gone by have left their footprints from Angkor kings to French colonists to UN troops.

-Riverside witnesses the confluence of the Mekong, Tonle Sap and Bassac rivers and where the Water Festival is best viewed each November.
+But now Riverside witnesses the confluence of the Mekong, Tonle Sap and Bassac rivers where the Water Festival is best viewed each November.

 It is always stunning, especially at sunup and sundown.